 - Recommendation 3: Throughout the proposal process FSANZ will ensure there is open communication and active engagement with all interested parties and also explore ways to raise awareness about GM and NBT foods.

 A new Proposal to amend the definitions in the Code commenced in February 2020.
 Due to the COVID-19 pandemic FSANZ has postponed the release of the first call for submissions will be released for public consultation in mid-2020.

-Regular updates about the proposal, including the expected timetable and consultation opportunities, will be provided through the food standards development Work Plan, as well as through a dedicated webpage that will be established once the proposal has commenced.
+Regular updates about the Proposal, including the expected timetable and consultation opportunities, will be provided through the food standards development Work Plan, as well as through the Proposal webpage.